Company in West Virginia spill failed to disclose second chemical

 About 300,000 people around Charleston, the state capital, were banned from using tap water for anything but flushing toilets following the spill.
 The ban was lifted fully on Saturday.

-The leak from a Freedom Industries tank was about a mile upriver from West Virginia American Water, the area’s main water plant and a unit of American Water Works Company Inc.
+The leak from a Freedom Industries tank was about a mile (1.6 km) upriver from West Virginia American Water, the area’s main water plant and a unit of American Water Works Company Inc .

 Ordered by the state Department of Environmental Protection to report the contents of the tank by Wednesday afternoon, Freedom Industries said it had held only crude MCHM, or 4-methylcyclohexane methanol, and PPH.